-YoungBoy sounds like he’s hurting bad in “Lonely Child.”
-Not only does he sing very emotionally on the track, but lyrically, he opens up about missing his father, kids, and real friends.
-Additionally, Youngboy talks about dodging enemies and scandalous women, ultimately sounding like a n***a that needs a home cooked meal and a hug.
+YoungBoy sounds like he’s hurting bad on “Lonely Child.”
+Not only does he sing very emotionally on the track, but lyrically, he opens up about missing his father, kids, and real friends (The n***a definitely sounds like he needs both a home cooked meal and a hug on this song).

 4. RICH AS HELL

-If you like audio books about revenge murders and drug-dealing, I think “Rich Is Hell” is for you!
+If you like audio books about revenge murders and drug-dealing, I think “Rich As Hell” is for you!

 3. CARTER SON

 “Carter Son” sounds like some sacred rap s**t, to me.
-As soon as you press-play on it, what you are greeted to is a hard-hitting/ardent instrumental that feels like it earned its hood stripes back in 1978.
+As soon as you press play on it, what you are greeted to is a hard-hitting/ardent instrumental that feels like it earned its hood stripes back in the 70s.
 Over this instrumental, YoungBoy spits both focused and heinous bars about everything from mobbin’ to growing up in an environment that is meant to make the weak crumble.

 2. TIME I’M ON